OpenBD/openbd-core/README.md

 ### Running OpenBD

 You can run OpenBD quickly without all the hassle of setting and configuring a JEE server.
 Use the [JettyDesktop launcher](https://github.com/aw20/jettydesktop) - instructions on use located at the [JettyDesktop Wiki](https://github.com/aw20/jettydesktop/wiki).
 This will run the OpenBD WAR file easily and quickly.

-### Official Support

-OpenBD is owned and maintained by aw2.0 Ltd.  Official support subscriptions can be purchased from aw2.0 Ltd.

-For more details visit: http://www.aw20.co.uk/openbd/

-### Community Mailing List

-An active Google Groups list can be found: https://groups.google.com/forum/#!forum/openbluedragon

 ### Building OpenBD